Ansted, West Virginia: American Civil War

 During the American Civil War, Fayette County became strategic for both Union and Confederate efforts.
 Nearby Gauley Bridge, a covered bridge carrying the James River and Kanawha Turnpike, was taken and retaken three times in 1861 and 1862; its spectacular burning was long-remembered in the community.
-During the winter of 1861-62, the Union Army's Chicago Gray Dragoons (later, Companies H and I of the 12th Illinois Cavalry) made the Halfway House (Tyree Tavern) in what is now Ansted their headquarters.
-Confederate General Robert E. Lee maintained headquarters on nearby Sewell Mountain, where he first met "Traveler", and later purchased what became his most famous horse.
+During the winter of 1861–62, the Union Army's Chicago Gray Dragoons (later, Companies H and I of the 12th Illinois Cavalry) made the Halfway House (Tyree Tavern) in what is now Ansted their headquarters.
+Confederate General Robert E. Lee maintained headquarters on nearby Sewell Mountain, where he first met "Traveller", whom Lee later purchased, becoming his most famous horse.
 The Chicago Dragoons had a strong religious orientation and ties to Chicago's Young Men's Christian Association (YMCA).
 Many Union troops felt they were fighting the moral issue of slavery, although many Fayette County citizens had Confederate sympathies and so sent no delegate to the Wheeling Convention.
 Nonetheless, the area became part of the new State of West Virginia when it was formed in 1863.
 Local lore includes romances between the local girls and the young soldiers from Illinois.
 Some couples married, built homes and raised families in the Mountain State after hostilities ended.